-DATA ANALYSIS VIII.
+VIII.
+DATA ANALYSIS

 For analysing the efficiency of the system the data was partitioned into two parts viz Training data and testing data.
-After building the network it was trained using the Fig. 6 Graphical view of the output and desired FFNN with multiple back propagation algorithm.
+After building the network it was trained using the FFNN with multiple back propagation algorithm.
 Adaptive step sizes, using individual step size for each weight was used.
 After training the network, the test data were used to evaluate the efficiency.
 The evaluation was carried out comparing the test data.
-The RMSE values obtained for the proposed network model of training was for only 10,000 epochs and the following screenshots provide the detailed data about the training and testing patterns:
+The RMSE values obtained for the proposed network model are:

-The total ed for the pr Main Network Space Network
+Main Network Space Network 0.0697475410 Training 0.0848131917 0.0928913178 Testing 0.1767423315

-Training 0.0848131917 0.0697475410

-Testing 0.1767423315 0.0928913178